Stingray Point Lighthouse (Replica) Timeline

 the Chesapeake Bay – 02/24/14)

-1858 Original one story hexagonal three-room wood screwpile built on shoal between
+1858 Original one story hexagonal three-room wood screwpile built on a shoal between

 the Rappahannock and Piankatank Rivers.